The Robotic Search for Life on Icy Worlds Begins in the Analog Environment Beneath the McMurdo Ice Shelf with Hover-Capable AUV

 - Two downward-looking kilometer-range echosounders

-- Forward-looking HD video & 5 MP still cameras & LED lighting
+- Forward-looking HD video, 5 MP still cameras, and LED lighting

 - Up- and down-looking acoustic doppler current profilers (ADCPs)

 - Photosynthetically active radiation (PAR) detector

 Data and imagery from all instruments are available live via a gigabit ethernet connection over a fiber optic cable spooled out by ARTEMIS.

 A 3.5 KHz oscillating magnetic beacon sits passively gimbaled in a vertical orientation within ARTEMIS.
 Personnel carrying a tuned loop antenna can then localize the null axis of the magnetic beacon from the sea ice above the vehicle, and in turn use GPS to measure the vehicle location in an absolute reference frame.

 We used a tuned loop antenna to localize ARTEMIS from atop the sea ice (left), then tracking personnel record the vehicle position while standing above it (right).

 ARTEMIS uses a visual homing algorithm to identify, swim toward, and then mechanically engage with a specially-designed illuminated docking bar.
 The docking bar passes through a latched slot in the nose of ARTEMIS, and then leads to a spherical cavity that mates with a spherical load hitch at the bottom of the bar.
 Finally, the vehicle pitches up around the hitch to a vertical orientation so that it may be hoisted up through the drill hole.